 The process of developing a new intervention or treatment currently takes about 14 years and $2 billion, with a failure rate exceeding 95 percent.
 Even when a new drug or other intervention is developed and shown to be effective in clinical trials, many years may go by before all patients who could benefit from it are identified and treated.

 NCATS is directly addressing this problem through new technologies and other clinical and translational approaches that may greatly accelerate the process of transforming laboratory discoveries into new treatments for patients.

 Addressing Research Challenges

 Researchers nationwide face common barriers in clinical and translational research that can delay the development of new interventions for patients in need.
 These challenges include:

-The NCATS Division of Clinical Innovation is charged with planning, conducting and supporting research across the clinical phases of the translational science spectrum.
-DCI staff administer the Clinical and Translational Science Awards (CTSA) program, which is part of this division, funds a national consortium of medical research institutions dedicated to improving clinical and translational research.
-This program serves as an essential component in addressing these research challenges.
+The NCATS Division of Clinical Innovation (DCI) is charged with planning, conducting and supporting research across the clinical phases of the translational science spectrum.
+DCI staff administer the Clinical and Translational Science Awards (CTSA) program, which supports a national consortium of medical research institutions collaborating to transform how clinical and translational science is conducted nationwide.

-Clinical trials and research studies with patients also play an important role.
-Researchers need access to tools, expertise and resources that can expedite this often lengthy process while providing for patient safety.
-Through its CTSA and other programs, NCATS offers tools that can provide assistance to researchers who need help designing clinical trials, recruiting appropriate patients for their studies and engaging the community in the research process.
+For successful clinical trials and related studies, researchers need access to tools, expertise and resources that can expedite an often lengthy process while providing for patient safety.
+Through its CTSA and other programs, NCATS offers tools that can help researchers design clinical trials, recruit appropriate patients for their studies and engage communities in the research process.